telerik/ajax-docs/controls/tabstrip/how-to.md

 ---
 title: How To
-page_title: How To | UI for ASP.NET AJAX Documentation
+page_title: How To | RadTabStrip for ASP.NET AJAX Documentation
 description: How To
 slug: tabstrip/how-to
 tags: application,scenarios